You probably won’t be buying a Mac Pro this year

 Up next…

-So when it comes to the next big thing that might help drive Mac sales in order to create content for new experiences, we have to ask ourselves just what that might that be?
+This gives rise to a question: When it comes to the next big thing to help drive Mac sales in order to create content for new experiences, we have to ask just what that might that be?

 Please follow me on Twitter, or join me in the AppleHolic’s bar & grill and Apple Discussions groups on MeWe.